gideonoludeyi/sklearn-introduction/docs/estimators.md

 >>> from sklearn.ensemble import RandomForestClassifier
 ```

-We can instantiate the `RandomForestClassifier`.

-Each _estimator_ receives different arguments during instantiation depending on the algorithm,
+Each _estimator_ receives different arguments during _instantiation_ depending on the requirements of the algorithm,
-so it is handy to have access to the online documentation for these models.
+so it is handy to have access to the [online documentation](https://scikit-learn.org/stable/modules/classes.html) for these _estimators_.

 Fortunately, most _estimator classes_ in `Scikit-learn` provide sensible default arguments,
 so we can start using the models without worrying too much about the arguments to pass in.